MUON-CFD/SOMAR/docs/sphinx/source/quick_start.rst

 You will note that (SOMAR_HPC) is now displayed to the left of your prompt.
-Enter the LES-SOMAR root directory and run the provided Python script to install the required Python modules and the hdf5 library (you may have a version of libhdf5 already on your system but this ensures that hdf5 is compiled with the right mpi environment).
+Enter the SOMAR root directory and run the provided Python script to install the required Python modules and the hdf5 library (you may have a version of libhdf5 already on your system but this ensures that hdf5 is compiled with the right mpi environment).
 By default, it uses mpicc.
 For Intel, use mpiicc or for the latest version mpiicx.